ppy/osu-wiki/news/2017/2017-10-16-qat-gazette-october-2017.md

 ## Within the Quality Assurance Team

-Unfortunately, after nearly three years of service, our resident metadata expert [IamKwaN](https://osu.ppy.sh/users/1856463) has decided to step down from the QAT in order to seek some well-earned rest and relaxation.
+Unfortunately, after nearly three years of service, our resident metadata expert ::IamKwaN::{ user-id=1856463 } has decided to step down from the QAT in order to seek some well-earned rest and relaxation.
 Her monumental efforts in the fields of metadata checking and standardisation have truly been a credit to osu! and the mapping community, and her absence will be a great loss to our team.

-Additionally, one of our newest team members, [Cryptic](https://osu.ppy.sh/users/3728904) has also departed after a short tenure to focus on IRL duties.
+Additionally, one of our newest team members, ::Cryptic::{ user-id=3728904 } has also departed after a short tenure to focus on IRL duties.
 You will be missed guys, thanks for your contributions!

-It's not all sad news however, as we also have **two new additions too!** Please give a warm welcome to the Quality Assurance Team for [Naxess](https://osu.ppy.sh/users/8129817) and [Raiden](https://osu.ppy.sh/users/2239480)!
+It's not all sad news however, as we also have **two new additions too!** Please give a warm welcome to the Quality Assurance Team for ::Naxess::{ user-id=8129817 } and [Raiden](https://osu.ppy.sh/users/2239480)!

 Together with Mao, Naxess will assist with development of the Beatmap Nominator subdivisions, where his experience coding a Discord bot for logging Beatmap Nominator activity will be invaluable.